Catigeart/Catigeart/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on my undergraduate's graduation project
+- 🌱 I'm interested in parallel algorithms and software
 - 🌱 I’m currently learning parallel computing
 - 🤔 I’m looking for help with BLAS(basic linear algebra subroutine) developing
 - ⚡ Fun fact: I'm a undergraduate from business school, but I'm working for a CS PhD in ISCAS now!